 How does better oral care reduce NHS dental load over time?

-Small problems that grow into bigger issues block available time slots which forces healthcare providers to handle only difficult medical cases thus boosting system stress.
+Small problems that grow into bigger issues block available time slots, which forces healthcare providers to handle only difficult medical cases, thus boosting system stress.

 What’s the connection between oral hygiene and chronic illness?

-Research has found that periodontal bacteria can reach cardiovascular and metabolic markers through certain pathways but scientists need more evidence to prove direct cause-and-effect relationships.
+Research has found that periodontal bacteria can reach cardiovascular and metabolic markers through certain pathways, but scientists need more evidence to prove direct cause-and-effect relationships.

 Can purchasing sustainable dental tools support a larger social impact?